dhh1128/codecraft.co/flexibility-is-no-virtue.md

 Wow you hit on another hot-button topic for me.
 Super-configurable flexibility really benefits most the ISV salesperson who gets paid when the deal is signed, not when the customer is happy nor when the company makes a profit.
 It's about attempting (vainly) to be all things to everyone.
 "It is a sign that you don’t know who your customer is, or what they want." -> Nailed it.

 ---

-A grumble about buckets | Codecraft (2015-04-08 13:39:35)

-[…] I’m grumbling about my choice of buckets, but in the end, it’s not the bucket menu, in and of itself, that bugs me.
-Like I said above, I get why developers might need to simplify.
-You can’t please everyone. […]

----